tarantool/luatest/README.md

 ## Development

-- Install luacheck with `luarocks install luacheck`.
+- Install dependencies with `make bootstrap`.
-- Run it with `luacheck ./` before commiting changes.
+- Run it with `make lint` before commiting changes.
-- Run tests with `bin/luatest`.
+- Run tests with `make test` or `bin/luatest`.

 ## Contributing